 We were hoping for a bright crisp winter's day but got a very wet and windy one.
 Although not ideal, these were perfect conditions for testing out Rohan customer donations for Gift Your Gear and a great example of why so many projects ask for waterproof jackets above everything else!

 We arrived a bit later than the teenagers from two local schools, "Petersfield" and "Bohunt" and are warmly greeted by teachers Mrs Green and Mrs Heath and Kevin Raw from CVQO.

-They explain that the Schools Partnership is an initiative for year 7-9 children, with the aim of motivating them to perform at the best of their ability and to ensure that they don"t disengage from education.
-The children have a number of different challenges.
-For example one child is a carer for her mum and sibling as well as juggling school and others are finding the rigours of academic life challenging and have started missing school and causing trouble.
+They explain that the Schools Partnership is an initiative for year 7-9 children, with the aim of motivating them to perform at the best of their ability and to ensure that they don't disengage from education.
+For example, one child is a carer for her mum and sibling, as well as juggling school, and others are finding the rigours of academic life challenging which has resulted in missing school and causing trouble.
 All of them have the opportunity to gain a BTEC in teamwork, personal skills and citizenship.

 All of the young people were genuinely delighted to be given a waterproof thanks to donations to Gift Your Gear.
 Being outdoors and working together makes a real difference to the outcomes for these children and many like them across the UK.
 Thanks so much for your kit, do please keep it coming!